tymyrddin/blue/source/docs/home/threats/index.rst

-The @Home threat landscape: When your living room becomes a cyber battleground
+When your living room becomes a cyber battleground
 ==============================================================================

 Your home network used to be a quiet digital cul-de-sac—now it’s Grand Central Station for every malware strain,